-He’s also scribed stories for many other outlets, including: AAA‘s publications, Adventure.com, AFAR, Artful Living, BBC Travel, The Chicago Tribune, Condé Nast Traveler, Cooking Channel, Discovery.com, Subaru’s Drive, Epicurious, Fatherly, Fathom, Glamping.com, HI USA, InsideHook, MTA Away, N by Norwegian, The New York Post, The New Zealand Herald, Powder, Saveur, PADI’s Scuba Diving, Tasting Table, Thrillist Travel, TravelAge West, Travel + Leisure, Wine Enthusiast, VinePair, and The Vintner Project.
+He’s also scribed stories for many other outlets over the years, including: AAA‘s publications, Adventure.com, AFAR, Alcohol Professor, Artful Living, BBC Travel, The Chicago Tribune, Condé Nast Traveler, Cooking Channel, Discovery.com, Subaru’s Drive, Epicurious, Fatherly, Fathom, Food & Wine, Glamping.com, HI USA, InsideHook, Matador Network, MTA Away, N by Norwegian, The New York Post, The New Zealand Herald, Powder, Saveur, PADI’s Scuba Diving, Smithsonian Magazine, SnowBrains, Tasting Table, Thrillist Travel, TravelAge West, Travel + Leisure, Wine Enthusiast, VinePair, and The Vintner Project.
 (Click any of those outlets to link out to all his work there.)

-From 2009–2012, Erik created the award-winning food humor blog, “Fancy Fast Food,” in which he meticulously transformed fast food items into haute cuisine-looking meals—without adding outside ingredients—inadvertently spearheading a trend that’s endured on social media since.
-Ultimately, this acclaimed, original blog was retired, but developed into the satirical cookbook that he authored, Fancy Fast Food: Ironic Recipes with No Bun Intended.
+From 2009–2012, Erik, along his love for cooking, created the award-winning food humor blog, “Fancy Fast Food,” in which he meticulously transformed fast food items into haute cuisine-looking meals—without adding outside ingredients—inadvertently spearheading a trend that’s endured on social media since.
+Ultimately, this acclaimed, now retired blog was developed into the satirical cookbook that he authored, Fancy Fast Food: Ironic Recipes with No Bun Intended.
 As a result, his culinary intuition and irreverent food stylings made him an authority in the space, which led to a collaboration video with NASA, and TV appearances on morning shows, ABC News’ Nightline, Cooking Channel’s Food(ography), Rachael Ray, and the Emmy Award-winning Brain Games on the National Geographic Channel (three segments in season 4, episode 7 of the former docuseries, now on Disney+ ).

 Outside of producing travel or food content, Erik’s talents as a motion graphics designer and video editor have contributed to three Times Square billboards, on-air promos for Al Jazeera America, and countless advertising campaigns for ad agencies, with clients that have included Levi’s, Apple, Nintendo, Kraft, Samsung, Airbus, and American Express.